 Parameter Description Model Name This field displays the model name of the Switch.
-Host Name This field displays the name of the Switch.
+Host name This field displays the name of the Switch.
 Boot Code Version This field displays the boot code version.
 Firmware Version This field displays the firmware version.
 Built Date This field displays the built date of the firmware.

 DHCP Client This field displays whether the DHCP client is enabled on the Switch.
 IP Address This field indicates the IP address of the Switch.
 Subnet Mask This field indicates the subnet mask of the Switch.
 Default Gateway This field indicates the default gateway of the Switch.
 MAC Address This field displays the MAC (Media Access Control) address of the Switch.
 Serial Number The serial number assigned by manufacture for identification of the unit.
 Management VLAN This field displays the VLAN ID that is used for the Switch management purposes.
 CPU Loading This field displays the percentage of your Switch's system load.
 Memory Information This field displays the total memory the Switch has and the memory which is currently available (Free) and occupied (Usage).
 Current Time This field displays current date (yyyy-mm-dd) and time (hh:mm:ss).
+DHCPv6 Client This field displays whether the DHCPv6 client is enabled on the Switch.
+IPv6 Link Local This field displays the Switch's link local IP address for IPv6.
+IPv6 Default Gateway This field displays the default gateway for IPv6.
+IPv6 Global This field displays the Switch's global IP address for IPv6.
 Refresh Click this to update the information in this screen.